stripe/stripe-terminal-android/README.md

 For information on migrating from earlier versions of the Android SDK, see the [migration guide](https://stripe.com/docs/terminal/sdk-migration-guide).

-Please note: if you use Firebase within your application, there's [a known issue](https://github.com/stripe/stripe-terminal-android/issues/135) that causes an incompatibility with this SDK.
-We're currently working on a fix.

 # Requirements

 The Stripe Terminal Android SDK is compatible with apps supporting Android API level 21* and above.
 Apps can be written using Kotlin or [Java 8](https://developer.android.com/studio/write/java8-support).